 Of course, this act by the First Vatican Council didn’t attract universal enthusiasm.
-And the Liberal British Prime Minister William Gladstone (picture – left) was fierce in his opposition, claiming that it would affect the civil allegiance of Catholics to the state, and as a result he issued a pamphlet called “A Political Expostulation” in 1874 after he lost the general election that year, and Newman commented on Gladstone’s hostility in his own essay, known as a Letter Addressed to the Duke of Norfolk.
+And the Liberal British Prime Minister William Gladstone (picture – above) was fierce in his opposition, claiming that it would affect the civil allegiance of Catholics to the state, and as a result he issued a pamphlet called “A Political Expostulation” in 1874 after he lost the general election that year, and Newman commented on Gladstone’s hostility in his own essay, known as a Letter Addressed to the Duke of Norfolk.

 It was in that same Letter to the Duke of Norfolk, that Newman made his celebrated, and often misunderstood remark about conscience: